 Enough of this shit.
 So, to your perfume – how'd the idea come about?

 I was reading a book by the French writer Dominique Laporte called The History Of Shit, which analyses the theoretical and social implications of faeces, and its role as a building material for cosmetics.
 It suggested that pleasant smells were used to cover bad smells, so it could be suggested that a bad smell could be used to cover pleasant smells.

 Isn't that an incredibly obvious thing to base an art stunt like this around?

 Well I did some research and spoke to perfumers and scientists involved with smell at molecular levels.
-I learnt that there are molecules that are common to both good and bad smells – for example, the smell of faeces and many white flowers, such as orange blossoms and juniper, are from the molecule Skatol.
+I found out that there are molecules that are common to both good and bad smells.
+For example, the smell of feces and many white flowers--like orange blossoms and juniper--are from the molecule Skatol.
 They're just there in varying concentrations.

 Did you have to spend a lot of time at home waiting to collect your shit, or did you shit into a plastic carrier bag that you carried around with you?

 No, I didn't need to get that much.
 It was pretty quick actually.
 It took me about a week to extract the "essential oils" from the "various raw materials".
 The setting up and the mixing took the longest, so I didn't have to carry around Tupperware or plastic bags.

 How did you deal with the smell?

 Nosepegs, open windows, and my flatmates were in another country.